5-Data Manipulation

 Hint: wrap the package name in ""

-quotations, as it is a string
+quotations, because it is a string type.

 Note: The installation may take a while, sometimes up to 10-15 minutes.
 When it’s complete, the right angle bracket >